samjones00/docs/docs/_documentation/Create-your-first-webservice.md

 ## Step 4: Exploring the ServiceStack Solution

-The Recommended structure below is built into all ServiceStackVS VS.NET Templates where creating any new ServiceStack project will create a solution with a minimum of 4 projects:
+The Recommended structure below is built into all ServiceStackVS VS.NET Templates where creating any new ServiceStack project will create a solution with a minimum of 4 projects below ensuring ServiceStack solutions starts off from an optimal logical project layout, laying the foundation for growing into a more maintainable, cohesive and reusable code-base:

 <img align="right" src="https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/solution-layout.png" />